isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 ## Additional Details {#section_ryt_ccy_lcb}

-* **`visitor.marketingCloudUserId` ** You can pass the Experience Cloud User ID (also known as the `mid` or `mcid`) on the `sessionStart` call by including it inside the `params` map using the following key: **visitor.marketingCloudUserId**.
+* **`visitor.marketingCloudUserId`** You can pass the Experience Cloud User ID (also known as the `mid` or `mcid`) on the `sessionStart` call by including it inside the `params` map using the following key: **visitor.marketingCloudUserId**.
 This is a useful feature if you already integrate with other Experience Cloud products and have already obtained the MCID.

   >[!NOTE]
   >
-  >Video Analytics is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
+  >Media Analytics is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
 You need an Experience Cloud ID to access these apps.

 * **`appInstallationId`**